 For information on how to apply for the MSc or MArch SED click here To follow-up on applications contact: Paula Spindler SED Admissions Coordinator email@example.com Applications for 2021-22 open October 2020.
 For further information on AA SED contact: Dr Simos Yannas firstname.lastname@example.org

 Lecture Courses & Workshops

-The videos below provide an idea of the experience of attending the programme and returning to practice after completion.
-For any further information on the MSc / MArch SED contact: Dr Simos Yannas email@example.com
+For further information on the MSc and MArch SED contact: Dr Simos Yannas email@example.com

 To apply and for information on application procedures click here